gomiles/nd00333_AZMLND_C2/README.md

 In this Udacity project the goal was to learn how to operationalize machine learning in the Azure cloud.
 Steps completed:
+ - Train a Model (AutoML)
- - Deploy a model
+ - Deploy a Model (Rest endpoint)
- - Use the model (consume endpoints)
+ - Use the Model (Consume rest endpoints via HTTPS)
- - Automate the process (pipeline automation)
+ - Automate the Process (Create pipeline + publish)
+ - Use Automation (Trigger pipeline via HTTPS)

  # Architectual Diagram
  ![image](https://user-images.githubusercontent.com/56161454/157675813-decd84bc-4867-4813-81a7-c6b283c92795.png)

+ # Improvements
+  - Pipeline Parameter
+    - A new run of the pipeline makes only sense if something new needs to be processed.
+This could be the trainingdata used to train the model.
+Or different pipeline parameters.
+  - Automatic Model Deployment
+    - The next step in automation would be to automatically deploy the best model of a pipeline run.

  # Key Steps
  ## Deploy Model